strefler/project_interfaces/docs/AR6_data_preparation_workflow.md

 5. run "ar6/generate_mappingfile.R" to create a mapping from our variables to AR6 variables

 6. Copy your mif files processed as described above into the ar6 folder.
 Adjust model name and study identifier in ar6/produce_output.R and run it.
 Check missing.log to make sure all your variables are correctly processed.
 (Certain buildings/industry/transport variables not present in standard-REMIND might be flagged as missing.
 If they are irrelevant for your upload, you can probably proceed.)
+Note 2021-03: For the SDP-submission do not include the hybrid runs, these are only for testing and decomposition.

 7. run fixVariableNames_removeNAs.sh on the output files to fix some special variable names and replace NAs with blanks